hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 We classified the transforms as order-sensitive and order-insensitive.
 This allows us to analyze the graph of the pipeline and identify which parts of it need the ordering restrictions.
-Basically, we must protect the order only on a path going from an order-creating stage to a stateful mapping stage.
+We must protect the order only on a path going from an order-creating stage to a stateful mapping stage.
 We also classified the transforms into order-propagating and order-creating.
 Sources create the order, as well as sorting and aggregating stages.
 For example, if a pipeline contains stateful mapping downstream of an aggregating stage, only that part must preserve the order.

 The algorithm to find these order-sensitive subgraphs requires us to traverse the `Transform` DAG in reverse topological order.
 This way, at